 Thirty-two-year-old Erica Barram was just 22 when she was diagnosed with microscopic polyangiitis.
 Previously healthy, Erica didn’t know anything about autoimmune diseases until learning she had one.

-“He called them,” says Erica.
+Jesse found the VF’s website.
+“He called them,” said Erica.
 “The person he spoke with spent over an hour talking with him and giving him advice on how this was going to impact our future.”

-Erica travels to the Mayo Clinic in Rochester, Minnesota for treatment.
-She says that managing her health has become a full-time job.
+Erica travels to the Mayo Clinic in Rochester, Minnesota, for treatment.
+She said that managing her health has become a full-time job.